-(Originally reported June 2016) The first of what will be an ongoing process to update Commission policies will begin at the June Commission meeting when the Commission will be asked to delete several policies that are either replaced by statewide policies or which are no longer applicable.
-Additionally, the Commission will be asked to take action to update the MSL Broadband Pay Plan.
+(Originally reported August 2016) The first of what will be an ongoing process to update Commission policies began at the June Commission meeting when the Commission took action to delete several policies that were either replaced by statewide policies or which are no longer applicable.
+Additionally, the Commission took action to update the MSL Broadband Pay Plan to reflect the 2014 Market Survey.
+MSL is one of the first agencies to adopt the survey in our effort to fairly and adequately compensate staff.